Draco (song)

-"Draco" is a song by American rapper Future released as the lead single for his eponymous fifth studio album Future (2017).
+"Draco" is a song by American rapper Future released as the lead single for his eponymous fifth studio album (2017).
 The song was written by Nayvadius Wilburn and was produced by DJ Spinz.
 The single peaked at number 46 on the US Billboard Hot 100.

 Critical reception

 Sheldon Pearce of Pitchfork described the song as "Future is shooting a starter pistol in the air mid-victory lap".
-“Draco” refers to the Romanian shortened AK-47 assault rifle.
+“Draco” refers to the Romanian pistol based on the AK-47 assault rifle.